sylodev/documentation/docs/plugins/levels.md

 <img src="https://i.imgur.com/XxALrjb.png" alt="An example of the level curve options" />

 <img src="https://i.imgur.com/3AuZs13.png" alt="An example of the curve preview for a custom level curve" />

+## Level Sync Mode

+The sync mode determines when level rewards are synced with the user.
+By default it's set to "on level up", which will only sync roles when the user levels up.
+This is the recommended mode, and means you can remove roles from users without the bot adding them back the second they send a message.
+The other mode is "on xp gain", which will sync their levels when the user gains XP by sending a message.
+You should only use this mode if you have a good reason to.